What is endometriosis: causes to recognise

 -

-Why does endometriosis cause swelling?
+Why does endometriosis cause bloating?

-Abdominal swelling associated with endometriosis is caused by a combination of factors:
+The abdominal bloating associated with endometriosis is caused by a combination of factors:

 -

-Chronic inflammation : Ectopic endometrial tissue causes a continuous release of inflammatory cytokines , which increase vascular permeability and cause edema and swelling.
+Chronic inflammation: ectopic endometrial tissue causes a continuous release of inflammatory cytokines, which increase vascular permeability and cause edema and swelling.

 -